Retrodad0001/EasyDbMigrator/README.md

 ## Wat we want to accomplish ?

-1. Make it easy to integrate SQL db migrations in your integration tests written in .NET or PowerShell
+1. Make it easy to integrate SQL db migrations in your integration tests written in .NET
 2. Make it easy to integrate SQL db migrations in your CI/CD flows
 3. Make it easy to integrate SQL db migrations in your manual db migration strategy